SlithyMatt/x16-xci/README.md

 # clicking on the doorway with look tool
 tool_trigger look  2 6  6 23
 clear
-text 1  That's the doorway to the text 1  living room. end_anim # run to doorway
+text 1  That's the doorway to the living room. end_anim # run to doorway
 ```

 Ok, so there's a lot to unpack here.
 This is more typical of how most game levels will be written, where the order in which the player's actions take place dictate their experience, including what they see in the scene and read in the text field.
 We'll go through this level in detail here.
 If you want to see a detailed breakdown of how the other example levels were written, check out the [appendix explaining the example](example/APPENDIX.md).
 For now, let's examine level 1 of zone 0, which makes use of all the keys that can be found in level files that weren't seen in the previous level.